yonileibowitz/Blog/blog-posts/ingesting-nyc-taxi-rides.md

 )
 ```

-For ingestion, I chose using [LightIngest](https://docs.microsoft.com/en-us/azure/kusto/tools/lightingest){:target="_blank"} a simple command line utility
+For ingestion, I chose using [LightIngest](https://docs.microsoft.com/en-us/azure/kusto/tools/lightingest){:target="_blank"} - a simple command line utility
-I find very useful and simple to use.
+I find very useful and simple to use, if you want to some ad-hoc ingestion.

 All I need to know is:
 * The name of my database (`TaxiRides`)